About Black Fashion Week

 Our work extends beyond the catwalk.
 We create opportunities for designers to gain meaningful exposure through fashion shows, editorial coverage, interviews, social media campaigns, cultural collaborations, and fashion exhibits, thereby strengthening their brand identity and public presence.

-As cultural runway preservationists, we help preserve the creative legacy of Black designers for future generations.
+As cultural runway preservationists, we help preserve the creative legacy of Black designers for future generations as seen in our work at the historical Field Museum.

 Our Digital Presence